Social Responsibility Symposium

 The USBG Foundation recognizes the interest in, and need for, a dedicated conference to address diversity and inclusion, interpersonal violence, stress recognition and management, and other health and wellness-related issues that affect the hospitality industry.

-Along with education sessions, this event will provide interactive workshop sessions and local community organization resources.
-All of this will be provided in a safe and engaging environment that participants can plan to attend no matter what the public health situation brings in 2021.
+Along with education sessions, this event provides interactive workshop sessions and local community organization resources.
+All of this is provided in a safe and engaging environment that participants can plan to attend no matter what the public health situation brings in the future.

 Working Across Atypical Differences